Setting a standard

 Conservation news says that we are about to have 23 Apex predators dumped into our backyard. https://www.msn.com/en-us/news/us/gray-wolves-to-be-reintroduced-to-colorado-in-unprecedented-vote/ar-BB1aJQ6k

-I have not done enough research to determine for certain the genetic coloring of these dogs, but it may look like some of them are quite dark.
-Some may even be close to black.
 This news makes me hesitant to create a dog closely resembling a wolf, and letting it loose on the population of the Colorado Rockies.
 More and more our mountain communities are the host of small acreage farms.
 Hobby farms are springing up in higher elevations as well as the western slope.
 Wolf packs have a hard time distinguishing state lines.
-The rockies extend up to Canada.
+The Rockies extend up to Canada.
 I will be keeping a close eye on the interaction of the wolf pack and our Colorado pet dogs.
-If possible, I fnid it may behoove me to set the standard as a "not-so" wolfy looking dog.
+If possible, I find it may behoove me to set the standard as a "not-so" wolfy looking dog.
 Some thing a trigger happy hobby farmer could not possibly mistake for a wolf at 3 am in his goat pen.
 The voice and carriage is also important.
 A non-howling dog might be prudent, and a slower more lumbering gait may be desirable.

 Social distancing has effected the way we live our lives, and the way we are beginning to "use" our pets.
 I feel that we are at a point now more than ever where a companion temperament in a large dog is crucial to develop.
 Too many breeds developed for special working skills will be asked to be companions, and we will lose a very valuable treasure in the diversity of the working dog.
-The companion temperament is something specific, and the standards should clearly state what that is.
+The companion temperament is something specific.
 You may notice the wording gets tweaked now and again, but the idea is the same - Calm, aloof to strangers with a desire to stay close to their people.
 Quiet, non barking, with little prey drive.
 An uncanny intuition, they can easily "read" their people and respond before asked.
 An innate understanding for all things man-made.
 In innate disposition for collars and leashes, can be easily trained to walk on a leash.
 Has a natural Taboo about eliminating inside, is easily housebroken.
 These are the things that would make a dog a consistent good companion for me?
 So these will be the traits I will look for in the dogs I create.
-The Rocky Mountain Alsatian.
+The Rocky Mountain Companion Dog